 If you’re thinking this looks like an apocalyptic film set, you’d be bang on.
-Hollywood has used it on two occasions to set the scene for a dystopian world; Brazil in 1985 and most recently for the final instalment of the Hunger Games trilogy coming this fall.
+Hollywood has used it on two occasions to set the scene for a dystopian world; Brazil in 1985 and most recently for the final instalment of the Hunger Games trilogy.

 Photographer Laurent Kronental has spent four years photographing postmodern Parisian housing estates, mainly erected from the 50’s to 80’s, to address demographic growth, rural outflow and house a migrant population while meeting the needs in modern housing.
 These areas are today commonly stigmatised in the media and marginalised by public opinion.
 His ongoing series, Souvenir d’un Futur, which covers several enclaves of the Parisian suburbs, is a tribute to the senior citizens living in what is known as the “Grands Ensembles” of the Paris region.